Empower vs Mint: Which Tool is Best for Your Finance?

 You can use this as a basis for tweaking to better reflect your financial goals.
 Once it’s set up, you get time frames for each category of spending vs your income, and notifications if you start overspending in one area or another.

-That said, the Personal Capital investment management app is a great at-a-glance way of seeing where your money’s going, and how your spending stands against your income.
+That said, the Empower investment management app is a great at-a-glance way of seeing where your money’s going, and how your spending stands against your income.

-Mint’s investment functionality doesn’t stand up to Personal Capital’s.
+Mint’s investment functionality doesn’t stand up to Empower’s.
 Mint links with your investment accounts, showing you performance, value, and allocation.
 But tracking is about all it does.

 If you opt-in for the paid services (providing you have a portfolio over $200k) the advice gets more personalized, more human, and more hands-on.